Day 1. ARRIVAL AND EMBARKATION IN USHUAIA

 Arrive and embark in Ushuaia, Argentina - the world’s southernmost town.
 Explore the quaint city or local countryside.
 Alternatively, consider a day trip off the beaten path to the raw, natural archipelago of Tierra del Fuego.
 It's a hiker's paradise with rugged snow-capped mountains, glaciers, flower-filled meadows and boggy quagmires.
-In the afternoon, we board our ship, Ocean Atlantic.
+In the afternoon, we board our ship.

 Our journey begins as we navigate through the calms of Beagle Channel, a strait in the Tierra del Fuego Archipelago.

 DAYS 2-3 AT SEA.
 DRAKE PASSAGE, KING GEORGE ISLAND

 Sailing onward, we cross the famed Drake Passage - a body of water that marks the intersection of the cold Antarctic with the warmer Atlantic and Pacific Oceans.
 Drake Passage is known for strong westerly winds, heavy sea, and its nickname ‘The Roaring Fifties’.
 While this passage may be challenging, you can rest confidently aboard our expedition vessel, which is purpose-built with stabilizers, powerful engines and a highly qualified crew.
 The most spirited sailors consider Drake Passage a lifetime achievement – and soon you can tick it off on the list yourself!

 In the Drake, the excitement builds as Antarctic wildlife comes into view with our first sight of seals, penguins and albatrosses.

 Having crossed the Drake, we will explore the sub-Antarctic islands of the South Shetland chain and be marveled by the captivating landscapes we will encounter along the way.
 Weather permitting, we hope to make our first landfall on King George Island before continuing further south to the tip of the Antarctic Peninsula.